terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `master` - (Optional) - String - Master is a url to the kube master.
 - `log_format` - (Optional) - String - LogFormat is the logging format of the scheduler.<br />Supported values: text, json.<br />Default: text.
 - `log_level` - (Optional) - Int - LogLevel is the logging level.
-- `image` - (Optional) - String - Image is the docker image to use.
+- `image` - (Optional) - String - Image is the container image to use.
 - `leader_election` - (Optional) - [leader_election_configuration](#leader_election_configuration) - LeaderElection defines the configuration of leader election client.
-- `use_policy_config_map` - (Optional) - Bool - UsePolicyConfigMap enable setting the scheduler policy from a configmap.
+- `use_policy_config_map` - (Optional) - Bool - UsePolicyConfigMap enable setting the scheduler policy from a configmap<br />Deprecated - use KubeSchedulerConfiguration instead.
 - `feature_gates` - (Optional) - Map(String) - FeatureGates is set of key=value pairs that describe feature gates for alpha/experimental features.
 - `max_persistent_volumes` - (Optional) - Int - MaxPersistentVolumes changes the maximum number of persistent volumes the scheduler will scheduler onto the same<br />node.
 Only takes effect if value is positive.
 This corresponds to the KUBE_MAX_PD_VOLS environment variable.<br />The default depends on the version and the cloud provider<br />as outlined: https://kubernetes.io/docs/concepts/storage/storage-limits/.
 - `qps` - (Optional) - Quantity - Qps sets the maximum qps to send to apiserver after the burst quota is exhausted.
 - `burst` - (Optional) - Int - Burst sets the maximum qps to send to apiserver after the burst quota is exhausted.
+- `kube_api_qps` - (Optional) - Quantity - KubeAPIQPS QPS to use while talking with kubernetes apiserver. (default 20).
+- `kube_api_burst` - (Optional) - Int - KubeAPIBurst Burst to use while talking with kubernetes apiserver. (default 30).
 - `authentication_kubeconfig` - (Optional) - String - AuthenticationKubeconfig is the path to an Authentication Kubeconfig.
 - `authorization_kubeconfig` - (Optional) - String - AuthorizationKubeconfig is the path to an Authorization Kubeconfig.
 - `authorization_always_allow_paths` - (Optional) - List(String) - AuthorizationAlwaysAllowPaths is the list of HTTP paths to skip during authorization.
 - `enable_profiling` - (Optional) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.
+- `enable_contention_profiling` - (Optional) - Bool - EnableContentionProfiling enables block profiling, if profiling is enabled.
 - `tls_cert_file` - (Optional) - String - TLSCertFile is the file containing the TLS server certificate.
 - `tls_private_key_file` - (Optional) - String - TLSPrivateKeyFile is the file containing the private key for the TLS server certificate.
+- `cpu_request` - (Optional) - Quantity - CPURequest, cpu request compute resource for scheduler.
+Defaults to "100m".
+- `cpu_limit` - (Optional) - Quantity - CPULimit, cpu limit compute resource for scheduler e.g. "500m".
+- `memory_request` - (Optional) - Quantity - MemoryRequest, memory request compute resource for scheduler e.g. "30Mi".
+- `memory_limit` - (Optional) - Quantity - MemoryLimit, memory limit compute resource for scheduler e.g. "30Mi".

 ### kube_proxy_config